2023 Update: Marijuana DUI in Arizona

 An officer cannot arbitrarily pull you over based on a hunch.
 If the officer did not have a good reason to stop you, your attorney can file a motion to challenge the stop.

 Police officers must also develop probable cause before they can arrest you.
-If the officer did not have sufficient evidence to support a finding of probable cause, your attorney can file a motion.
+If the officer did not have sufficient evidence to support a finding of probable cause, your attorney could file a motion.
 If the court grants the motion, any statements or evidence gathered after your arrest may be suppressed, including your blood test results.

 Blood tests are not infallible.
 Your attorney will review how your blood was drawn, stored, transported, and tested to see if there were any errors.
 If there is a chain of custody problem, your blood test results may be deemed to be inadmissible as evidence against you.